Proud Canadian Company

 If you’re looking for a mortgage in Canada, here are the key points you’ll want to consider before choosing a lender:

-- What interest rate can you get approved for?
-You want to aim for a lower rate of interest since mortgages usually last for many years, and even small differences in percentage can save you thousands of dollars over the lifetime of your loan.
+• What interest rate can you get approved for?
+You want to aim for a lower rate of interest since mortgages usually last for many years, and even minor differences in percentage can save you thousands of dollars over the lifetime of your loan.

-- Higher rates and shorter terms are common with subprime and private lenders, making your monthly mortgage payment costlier and possible payment shock at renewal time.
+• Higher rates and shorter terms are more common with subprime and private lenders, making your monthly mortgage payment costlier and possibly a payment shock at renewal time.
 Other than interest rates, the mortgage payment is one of the most important factors when choosing a lender.
-Making sure you can comfortably make your mortgage repayments each month, even if the rates were to increase, is an important part of picking your mortgage.
-Check out our mortgage repayment calculator to see how much your mortgage payments could cost you monthly.
+Making sure you can comfortably make your mortgage payments each month, even if rates increase, is an integral part of choosing your mortgage.
+Check out our mortgage payment calculator to see how much your mortgage payments could cost you monthly.

-- Every lender will have their terms and conditions for the mortgage you choose.
-While many of these will be fairly consistent with prime lenders, alternative lenders will have their fine print.
-At the time of commitment signing, it’s worth ensuring you know your loan’s rules.
-Take the time afforded to you by your mortgage expert to review these terms and conditions – especially the clauses concerning mortgage default and breakage penalty.
-No mortgage or their terms and conditions are created equally, so be certain by having a qualified mortgage professional work on your behalf to get you the best solution for your needs.
+• Every lender will have their terms and conditions for the mortgage you choose.
+While many of these will be reasonably consistent with prime lenders, alternative lenders will have their fine print.
+At the time of signing the commitment, it’s worth ensuring you know your loan’s rules.
+Take the time afforded to you by your mortgage expert to review these terms and conditions, especially the clauses concerning mortgage default and the breakage penalty.
+No mortgages or their terms and conditions are created equally, so be certain by having a qualified mortgage professional work on your behalf to get you the best solution for your needs.
 Speak to a non-commission mortgage expert at nesto today!

-- Prepayment options that directly pay off your principal come in many forms and have different limitations based on your lender.
-If you choose to exercise them, they will save you time and money so you can become mortgage-free faster.
-A qualified mortgage expert can help you negotiate better prepayment options or explain if they might be lender—or solution-specific.
+• Prepayment options that directly pay off your principal come in many forms and have different limitations based on your lender.
+If you choose to exercise them, they will save you time and money, helping you become mortgage-free faster.
+A qualified mortgage expert can help you negotiate better prepayment options or explain whether they might be lender— or solution-specific.

 Which score do mortgage lenders use in Canada?

 Generally, mortgage approval decisions in Canada are based on FICO scores.
-Equifax and TransUnion are Canada’s two most popular bureaus that report credit scores.
-Although it varies by lender, a credit score of around 680 FICO or more is considered a good starting point for prime mortgage lenders.
+Equifax and TransUnion are Canada’s two most popular credit bureaus.
+Although it varies by lender, a FICO score of around 680 or higher is considered a good starting point for prime mortgage lenders.
 Anything below 600 FICO will require you to work with a qualified mortgage broker with access to a subprime lender.

 Who is the biggest mortgage lender in Canada?

 The Royal Bank of Canada (RBC) is the largest lender in the country.
-As of 2020, it made up nearly 30% of Canada’s mortgage market, with a total residential mortgage lending amount of over $310 billion.
+As of 2020, it accounted for nearly 30% of Canada’s mortgage market, with total residential mortgage lending exceeding $310 billion.

 What type of lender is nesto?

-nesto is a mortgage finance company known as a virtual lender since we are 100% digital in our mortgage originations. nesto offers competitive rates and transparent advice while providing a virtual mortgage experience from start to finish.
+nesto is a mortgage finance company, also known as a virtual lender, since we are 100% digital in our mortgage originations. nesto offers competitive rates and transparent advice while providing a virtual mortgage experience from start to finish.

 Where does mortgage money come from?